 Strokes- Signs and Emergency Response Safety Talk

-Strokes, just like heart attacks, are a serious medical emergency that occur all too often.
-They are the leading cause for serious long term disability and are the third leading cause of death in the United States.
+Strokes, just like heart attacks, are serious medical emergencies that occur all too often.
+They are the leading cause of serious long-term disability and are the third leading cause of death in the United States.
 Each year over 795,000 people experience a stroke in the US.
 Over 75% of stroke victims are over the age of 65 according to StrokeCenter.org.